KTStephano/StratusGFX/README.md

     cmake ..
     cmake --build . -j 8 --config RelWithDebInfo

 All executables will be put into StratusGFX/Bin.
+Make sure you run them while inside Bin/.
 Good ones to run to see if it worked are

-    StratusGFX/Bin/Ex00_StartupShutdown.exe (runs through initialize, run one frame, shutdown sequence) StratusGFX/Bin/Ex01_StratusGFX.exe (you should see a forest of red cubes since textures aren't bundled with source) StratusGFX/Bin/StratusEngineUnitTests.exe
+    Ex00_StartupShutdown.exe (runs through initialize, run one frame, shutdown sequence) Ex01_StratusGFX.exe (you should see a forest of red cubes since textures aren't bundled with source) StratusEngineUnitTests.exe
-    StratusGFX/Bin/StratusEngineIntegrationTests.exe
+    StratusEngineIntegrationTests.exe

 # First Places to Look